Ch4t4r/Nebulo/README.md

 For a growing collection of frequenty asked questions, [take a look here](FAQ.md).

 # Help wanted
 Translations are important to reach as broad of an audience as possible and for non-english speakers to be able to use the app to its full extent.
 [Head over to the translation guide](TRANSLATING.md) to see how you can help!

 # Installation
-The app is distributed over Google Play Store, a custom F-Droid repo, and as a standalone `.apk` file.
+Nebulo is distributed over Google Play Store, Aurora Store, a custom F-Droid repo, and as a standalone `.apk` file.

 ## Play Store
 [Download the latest version](https://play.google.com/store/apps/details?id=com.frostnerd.smokescreen) from Google Play Store.

+## Aurora Store
+Search for Nebulo and download it from [the Aurora Store](https://gitlab.com/AuroraOSS/auroradroid), which is a F-Droid mirror.

 ## F-Droid
-Search for Nebulo and download it from [the Aurora Store](https://gitlab.com/AuroraOSS/auroradroid), which is a F-Droid mirror; or follow these steps if you're using F-Droid:
+Follow these steps if you're using F-Droid:

 1. [Click to add Nebulo](https://fdroid.frostnerd.com/fdroid/repo?fingerprint=74BB580F263EC89E15C207298DEC861B5069517550FE0F1D852F16FA611D2D26) to your F-Droid.
     - Or, add it manually, `fdroid.frostnerd.com/fdroid` with fingerprint `74BB580F263EC89E15C207298DEC861B5069517550FE0F1D852F16FA611D2D26`.